Hydrogenation: Metal-free hydrogenation

 For most practical purposes, hydrogenation requires a metal catalyst.
 Hydrogenation can, however, proceed from some hydrogen donors without catalysts.
 Illustrative hydrogen donors include diimide and aluminium isopropoxide, the latter illustrated by the Meerwein–Ponndorf–Verley reduction.
 Some metal-free catalytic systems have been investigated.
 One such system for reduction of ketones consists of tert-butanol and potassium tert-butoxide and very high temperatures.
 The reaction depicted below describes the hydrogenation of benzophenone:

 A chemical kinetics study found this reaction is first-order in all three reactants suggesting a cyclic 6-membered transition state.

 Another system for metal-free hydrogenation is based on the phosphine-borane, compound 1, which has been called a frustrated Lewis pair.
 It reversibly accepts dihydrogen at relatively low temperatures to form the phosphonium borate 2 which can reduce simple hindered imines.

-The reduction of nitrobenzene to aniline has been reported to be catalysed by fullerene, its mono-anion, atmospheric hydrogen and UV light.

 Equipment used for hydrogenation

 Today's bench chemist has three main choices of hydrogenation equipment: